 We disapprove of such unethical practices as plagiarism, fabrication, duplication, and salamisation and efforts to influence the review process with such practices as gifting authorship, inappropriate acknowledgements, and references.

-Submitted manuscripts are also subjected to the evaluation of plagiarism, duplicate publication by automatic software.
 Authors are obliged to acknowledge if they published study results in whole or in part in the form of abstracts.